qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

      - Parameters that do not fit into the above categories.

 Sockets can only be connected when their data types are compatible.
+Parameter bullets use the same color coding as sockets: a bullet is outlined when the parameter holds its default value, and filled when a non-default value is set or a parameter box is connected.
+The label of each parameter is followed by its current value, which updates immediately as values are changed or parameter boxes are connected.

+When a parameter box is unfolded, its output section also shows the data type and current value being passed downstream.

 .. _figure_model_model: